- Hot2Cold Vents

 There many things we still don’t know about hydrothermal vents, which were discovered in 1977.
 Much of the research done prior to the early 2000s focused on the actively venting chimneys.

 In recent years, scientists have been studying vents that become inactive.
-Although water no longer flows out of such vents, they can last for decades to thousands of years and are therefore potentially important ecosystems in the deep sea.
+Although fluid no longer flows out of such vents, they can last for decades to thousands of years and are therefore potentially important ecosystems in the deep sea.
 Scientists found that the microbes living on these inactive vents are very different from the microbes dwelling near active vents, but they don’t yet know why.

 The goal of this research project is to learn how microbial communities and geological conditions change when a vent transitions from active to inactive.
 Understanding these processes will add to our knowledge of hydrothermal vents and the biology and chemistry of the deep ocean.

 Education and outreach Opportunities

 We’re blogging and sharing the expedition on Twitter and Instagram.
 Find us by searching for #hot2coldvents.

 Expedition scientists are available to video chat with classrooms and student organizations.
 Please fill out this short form to arrange for a scientist to talk to your students.

 Instagram takeovers — December 24–26 and December 30–31.
 See our expedition in action over the holidays on the American Geophysical Union (AGU) account.

 Educational Resources — Dive and Discover has hydrothermal vent diagrams, interviews with scientists, classroom activities, and more.
 Check out these kid’s activities created by WHOI for Alvin’s 50th birthday in 2014.

-In partnership with the SEAD Gallery in Bryan, Texas, in 2020 we’ll host a free, one-day professional development workshop for Texas middle school teachers and informal science educators interested in increasing their ocean science knowledge and collaborating with scientists.
+In partnership with the SEAD Gallery in Bryan, Texas, we’ll host a free, one-day professional development workshop for Texas middle school teachers and informal science educators interested in increasing their ocean science knowledge and collaborating with scientists.

 Teachers will learn about hydrothermal vent sulfides and the microscopic life that inhabit them, and how to perform inquiry-based experiments on these topics.
 Each participant will also receive the equipment needed to replicate these in the classroom.